RandyBaeza/Caso-1-Diseno-de-software/README.md

 Choice:
 CSS Framework
--Why: Tailwind CSS enables rapid UI development with a utility-first approach and ensures design consistency.
+- Why: Tailwind CSS enables rapid UI development with a utility-first approach and ensures design consistency.
--Alternatives considered: Styled-Components/Emotion: Rejected because they introduce runtime overhead and require context switching between CSS and JS.
+- Alternatives considered: Styled-Components/Emotion: Rejected because they introduce runtime overhead and require context switching between CSS and JS.

 Choice:
 Component Library
--Why: shadcn/ui provides a collection of copy-paste React components built with Tailwind, allowing rapid early-stage development while retaining full control over the source code and styling.
+- Why: shadcn/ui provides a collection of copy-paste React components built with Tailwind, allowing rapid early-stage development while retaining full control over the source code and styling.
--Alternatives considered: MUI/Ant Design: Rejected due to their heavy bundle size and the significant effort required to customize their design to a unique brand.
+- Alternatives considered: MUI/Ant Design: Rejected due to their heavy bundle size and the significant effort required to customize their design to a unique brand.

 ## 8. Additional Tools